tlittenberg/lisacattools/docs/examples_ucb/plot_source_table.rst

 .. _sphx_glr_examples_ucb_plot_source_table.py:

-Detections table
+Parameter table
 ====================

-This example demonstrates how to display a list of detections and point estimates for their parameters.
+Display a table of detections and point estimates for their parameters.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-14